 Reading4LifeForever said:

 NTA For many brides, picking "the dress" is a big moment.
 It's totally normal to want that.
 Your mom is being controlling.
-There's a certain type of controlling/abusive/unsafe person who uses gifts for control.
+There's a certain type of controlling person who uses gifts for control.

 VariousTry4624 said: